aliasrobotics/RVD/README.md

 This repository contains Alias Robotics' [Robot Vulnerability Disclosure Programs (RVDPs)](https://aliasrobotics.com/bounties.htm#rvdp), an attempt to register and record robot vulnerabilities in a formal manner.
 Programs are integrated into a single repository to facilitate management of reports.

+**Alias Robotics supports hacker-powered robot security in close collaboration with original robot manufacturers.
+By no means we encourage or promote the unauthorized tampering with running robotic systems.
+This can cause serious human harm and material damages.**

+## Contributions and rewards

 Vulnerabilities are community-contributed.
 Participants get the chance to obtain public acknowledgement by submitting a vulnerability while providing prove of it.
 Reports can be submitted in the form of [an issue](https://github.com/aliasrobotics/RVDP/issues/new?template=rvdp-report-template.md).
 Alternatively, web forms that simplify the reporting process are available at [Alias Robotics' web page](https://aliasrobotics.com/bounties.htm#rvdp).
 Refer to https://github.com/aliasrobotics/RVDP/issues/87 for an exemplary robot vulnerability report affecting a robot (software) component, namely ROS, the Robot Operating System.

 *RVDPs do not offer paid rewards.
 If you found a robot security hole and would like to receive a monetary restribution, we encourage you to check our [Robot Bug Bounty Programs (RBBPs)](https://aliasrobotics.com/bounties.htm#rbbp) or [contact us](https://aliasrobotics.com/about.htm#contact) directly.*

-**Alias Robotics supports hacker-powered robot security in close collaboration with original robot manufacturers.
-By no means we encourage or promote the unauthorized tampering with running robotic systems.
-This can cause serious human harm and material damages.**

 ## Additional instructions